 5. Would I be assisted with an interpreter during my stay?

-7. Would international cuisines be available?
+7. Would international cuisines be available in hospitals?

 8. How about international cuisine availability for Ayurveda?

 For alternative medicine, as part of the medical management and treatment for certain conditions, you would have to stick to the dietary guidelines by your doctors.
 This is in interest of the treatment and its impact on recovery.
 And yes, in such units, international cuisines are usually not available.

 9. What are the other facilities provided by hospitals?